TLC Free Reads Scheme

-The Free Reads scheme runs on the financial year (April-April).
-Each regional writing organisation arranges its selection of submissions through writing competitions, open submissions or individual systems that work for their areas, so application guidelines will vary, though eligibility criteria remain the same: the scheme is for low-income writers, writing in English (fiction/ non-fiction/ short stories/ poetry/ scripts/ screenplays/ radio plays), who are resident in England.
+The TLC Free Reads Scheme runs on the financial year (April-April).
+Each regional writing organisation arranges its selection of submissions through writing competitions, open submissions or individual systems that work for their areas and communities, so application guidelines will vary, though eligibility criteria remain the same: the scheme is for talented low-income writers, writing in English (fiction/ non-fiction/ short stories/ poetry/ scripts/ screenplays/ radio plays), who are ordinarily resident in England and who would benefit from editorial support.
 Deadlines and submissions processes vary, so please contact your regional writing partner before sending your submission.
-Please read all information here carefully, including what a TLC Manuscript Assessment is.
-If you have any questions about the scheme in general please contact TLC on email@example.com.
-Please DO NOT send your application to us directly.

 “Over this last year, I have learned a vast amount, and I am about to put together a pamphlet of the best poems we worked on together, plus possibly a few others to tie the collection together.
 This wouldn’t have been possible without my TLC mentor’s input.
 This mentorship has made me a better poet, but it’s also had an invaluable knock-on effect on my novel-writing, which I wasn’t expecting.
 The last month of the mentorship coincided with NaNoWriMo, so I cobbled together a novel, and reading back over it, I can see the influence of Ahren’s suggestions about form, and writing to my strengths.
 I have leapt forward writing-wise this year.
 I have the skills, I have the enthusiasm.
 I’m going for it.“

 Cathy Edmunds, poet, novelist, Free Reads poetry mentee